 Think of the number of eager, talented students who are mechanically-inclined and could be an excellent addition to your facility for the summer.
 The benefits are really endless: finish projects that have been put on the wayside, create room for an incumbent employee to train new skills, and more.
 And it gives you a chance to pour into a young person, inspiring and influencing their career pathway.

-And it’s not just the gear-heads who make good manufacturing employees.
-This winter break, university students returned from their semesters all across the country to work in manufacturing facilities in their hometown.
+Recently, during winter break university students returned from their semesters all across the country to work in manufacturing facilities in their hometown.
 These students are pursuing degrees in Business, English, Political Science and Engineering.
 Their hands-on work experience broadened their perspective on career possibilities and stands out on a resume.
 Read the full story here.

 This is the best option for businesses who haven’t yet taken the leap to get more involved in the local schools, but who still want to provide learning opportunities to students.
 Since it doesn’t involve any outside organizations and the work is done at your facility, this is a great starting point.